 Emilie helps maintain Oakland Zoo's finances.
 She creates journal entries, month-end accruals and entries, bank reconciliation information, and supervises accounts payable.
 Prior to working at Oakland Zoo, Emilie was a Senior Accountant at MSC Mortgage, Inc. located in Santa Monica, California.
 She graduated from the University of the Philippines with a Bachelor of Science in Business Administration, where she majored in Accounting.
 When not working with numbers, Emilie enjoys walking throughout the Zoo and visiting the animals.

 Todd got his start at the zoo in 2004 volunteering with the elephants.
 He found their quiet grace inspiring.
-When he wasn't volunteering, he was a chef for the stars, flying in private Luxury Class jets cooking elaborate meals for many people, including Oscar winning starlets.
+When he wasn't volunteering, he was a chef for the stars, flying in private Luxury Class jets cooking elaborate meals for many people, including Oscar-winning stars.
 After 20 years of flying, Todd decided to switch gears and stay closer to home.
 His love for animals brought him to Oakland Zoo's Island Café.
-In April of 2010, Todd was promoted to Manager of Food and Beverages at the Zoo.
-His new role is to supervise staff, manage ordering, and orchestrate all the details for the food service at the Zoo.
+In April 2010, Todd was promoted to Manager of Food and Beverages.
+His new role is to supervise staff, manage ordering, and orchestrate all details for the food service at the Zoo.
 In his free time, Todd volunteers at the elephant barn.

 Jeff Kinzley is the Elephant Manager at Oakland Zoo.
 In this position he is responsible for the care of the Zoo's African elephant herd.
 Jeff coordinates training of the elephants in our Protected Contact management system using positive reinforcement.
 This allows the staff to provide husbandry and veterinary care to insure the elephant's health.
 Jeff also oversees the elephant's enrichment and exercise making sure that the elephants are kept active and engaged in natural behavior patterns.
 Jeff began as an elephant keeper at Oakland Zoo in 1996.
 He took a position at the San Diego Zoo in 2000 working with their elephants.
 He returned to Oakland Zoo in 2003 to manage the elephant program.
 Under Jeff's leadership a special keeper position was developed to ensure that the elephants and other Zoo animals have ample tree branches for forage.

-Margaret manages the animals and staff in the Children's Zoo and most of the primates.
-She is also responsible for training throughout the zoo, scheduling projects for corporate volunteers, liaising between the Animal Management and Education Departments, and managing the Western Pond Turtle conservation and head-starting project.
-She arrived at Oakland Zoo in 2006.
+Margaret manages the animals and staff in the Rainforest section, which includes most of the primates, sun bears, Wild Australia, animals in the Education Dept and in the Biodiversity Conservation Center.
+She is also responsible for managing the animal training program and liaising between the Animal Management and Education Departments.
+She manages our amphibian conservation programs, which includes Puerto Rican crested Toad reintroduction, Mountain yellow-legged Frog recovery program, and formerly the Western Pond Turtle head-starting project as well.
+She arrived at Oakland Zoo in 2006, and managed the Children's Zoo and primates for over 10 years.
 Margaret has trained animals of nearly every type including primates, dolphins, hoofstock, carnivores and birds at the San Diego Zoo, SeaWorld Orlando and the Phoenix Zoo.
 Her specialty is husbandry training in which animals are trained, using positive reinforcement, so that they can voluntarily participate in their own medical care for minor procedures such as radiographs, blood draws, ultrasounds, and injections.
 She has also trained and performed in dolphin shows and free-flighted bird shows.
 Margaret has a BA in Anthropology from UC Santa Barbara, an AS in Exotic Animal Training and Management from Moorpark College, and lots of continuing education through attending conferences and reading trade journals, as well as publishing and presenting her own projects and studies.
+She was on the Board of Directors of the Animal Behavior Management Alliance for over ten years, ending her service as President.

 Karen A. Emanuelson, DVM, earned a Bachelor of Science Degree in Physiology in 1982 from the University of California Davis; and a Doctor of Veterinary Medicine degree (DVM) from the University of California Davis School of Veterinary Medicine in 1986.
 She completed a zoological medicine internship at Whipsnade Zoo, Zoological Society of London, England.
 She also was co-owner of Cottage Veterinary Hospital, a mixed exotic and wildlife practice in California, for 7 years.
 She has served as a faculty clinician at the UC Davis Zoological Medicine Service while working concurrently with Oakland Zoo.
 Dr. Emanuelson is a member of several organizations, including the American Association of Zoological Veterinarians, the American Veterinary Medical Association, the Wildlife Disease Association, and the Association of Zoos and Aquariums.
 She is a representative to the Giant Panda Species Survival Program of the AZA.
 Dr. Emanuelson has been associated with Oakland Zoo since 1987; she joined the zoo full-time in 2000.
 Currently she is the Director of Veterinary Services and Research at Oakland Zoo.